 3.2.2.
-BUSINESS SERVICES
+Business Services

-Cogeco Connexion and Atlantic Broadband offer video, Internet and telephony services to businesses across their service areas.
+Cogeco Connexion and Breezeline offer video, Internet and phone services to businesses in their serving areas.

-Cogeco Connexion and Atlantic Broadband offers a wide range of general and dedicated broadband Internet packages with speeds up to 10 Gbps on the downstream and up to 1 Gbps on the upstream.
-These Internet services are often sold in solution packages with business phone lines, long distance, toll free, security and video services.
+Cogeco Connexion and Breezeline offer a wide range of both dedicated and non-dedicated broadband Internet packages with speeds up to 10 Gbps on the downstream and up to 1 Gbps and 10 Gbps on the upstream for Cogeco Connexion and Breezeline, respectively.
+These Internet services are often sold in solution packages with business phone lines, long-distance, managed WiFi, toll-free, security and video services.

-Cogeco Connexion also provides IP based telephony services and other advanced network connectivity services delivered over fibre optic connection to larger businesses in its footprint.
+Cogeco Connexion also provides IP-based phone services and other advanced network connectivity services delivered over fibre optic connection to larger businesses in its footprint.
 Network connectivity services are offered in point-to-point or point-to-multipoint configurations resulting in highly scalable and secure services.
-Fibre circuits are used to offer dedicated high speed connectivity (including greater than 1 Gbps symmetrical) and advanced voice services to larger businesses in the form of session initiation protocol ("SIP") or primary rate interface ("PRI") trunks.
-Services over fibre are ideal for businesses with 50 or more employees and multiple locations requiring private, secure and interconnected networks that support sophisticated data and voice applications and services either on premise or in the cloud.
+Fibre circuits are used to offer dedicated high-speed connectivity (including greater than 1 Gbps symmetrical) and advanced voice services to larger businesses in the form of Unified Communications ("UC"), Hosted PBX ("HPBX"), session initiation protocol ("SIP") or primary rate interface ("PRI") trunks.
+Services over fibre are ideal for businesses with 50 or more employees and multiple locations requiring private, secure and interconnected networks that support sophisticated data and voice applications and services either on-premise or in the cloud.

-Atlantic Broadband's commercial telephony service offers commercial customers multiple line capability, and is often bundled with the Internet service.
-Atlantic Broadband offers a VoIP-based PRI and a hosted PBX service for its commercial customers, as well as 4G LTE HSD Backup Service as a failover solution for its small business Internet customers.
-Atlantic Broadband has enhanced its Metro-Ethernet service offering with standardized solutions and speeds that scale up to 10 Gbps, including multiprotocol label switching (MPLS), based on customer needs.
-Atlantic Broadband also opportunistically pursues large business, carrier and corporate customers located within its network footprint requiring wide area networks, point-to-point or point-to-multipoint data services and virtual private networks.
-These services are offered where Atlantic Broadband has excess fibre capacity on its network and where the contract with the customer provides an adequate return on investment.
+Cogeco Connexion's and Breezeline's commercial phone service offers commercial customers multiple line capability, and is often bundled with the Internet service.
+Cogeco Connexion and Breezeline offer a VoIP-based PRI and a hosted PBX service for their commercial customers and Breezeline offers 4G LTE HSD Backup Service as a failover solution for its small business Internet customers.
+Breezeline has enhanced its Metro-Ethernet service offering with standardized solutions and speeds that scale up to 10 Gbps, including multiprotocol label switching (MPLS), based on customer needs.
+Breezeline also opportunistically pursues large business, carrier and corporate customers located within its network footprint requiring wide area networks, point-to-point or point-to-multipoint data services and virtual private networks.
+These services are offered where Breezeline has excess fibre capacity on its network and where the contract with the customer provides an adequate return on investment.

 3.3.
-NETWORKS AND INFRASTRUCTURE
+Networks and Infrastructure

-Cogeco Connexion and Atlantic Broadband provide residential Internet, video and telephony services and business services through advanced fibre optic and two-way broadband distribution networks.
-Cogeco Connexion and Atlantic Broadband deliver these services through their own long distance fibre optic systems, advanced hybrid fibre-coaxial ("HFC") broadband distribution networks, point-to-point fibre networks and fibre-to-the-home ("FTTH") network technologies.
+Cogeco Connexion and Breezeline provide residential Internet, video and phone services as well as business services through advanced fibre optic and two-way telecommunications distribution networks.
+Cogeco Connexion and Breezeline deliver these services through their own long-distance fibre optic systems, advanced hybrid fibre-coaxial ("HFC") telecommunications distribution networks, point-to-point fibre networks and fibre-to-the-home ("FTTH") network technologies.

 Cogeco Connexion's distribution network covers a large territory from Western Ontario to Eastern Québec.
-Atlantic Broadband's distribution network covers the East Coast of the United States, from the southern part of Maine to southern Virginia, as well as portions of South Carolina and a large footprint in Southern Florida, in addition to the Ohio market, which became part of Atlantic Broadband's footprint as of the closing of the acquisition of the Ohio broadband systems which occurred on September 1, 2021.
-Each of Cogeco Connexion's and Atlantic Broadband's core transport networks have a broad reach and are designed to easily interconnect, at very high speed, their many local distribution systems to video content providers, other public telephony networks, software application providers and the Internet.
+Breezeline's distribution network covers 13 states along the East Coast of the United States, from Maine to Florida as well as Pennsylvania and Ohio.
+Each of Cogeco Connexion and Breezeline's core transport networks have a broad reach and are designed to easily interconnect, at very high speed, their many local distribution systems to video content providers, other telecommunications provider networks, software application providers and the Internet.